 - residential street bike routes with traffic diversion

 - bike lanes on major streets where there were no parked cars

 - intersections with motor vehicle speeds up to 30 km/h

 - residential street intersections

-The following infrastructure features had increased risk:
+The following infrastructure features were the least safe: